christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 ### Chapter 9: Rome

 Christianity is the combination of several religions and myths that were amalgamated.
-The Roman imprial cult, Gnosticism, the Roman myth of Quirinus aka Romulus (64), the Divine Julius cult (65), and the messianic archetype of Alexander the Great and Scipio Africanus (66) that most ancient Roman leaders, but especially Julius Caesar, modelled themselves after.
+The Ptolemaic cult of Alexander the Great, Serapis cult, Roman imprial cult, Gnosticism, the Roman myth of Quirinus aka Romulus (64), the Divine Julius cult (65), and the messianic archetypes of Alexander the Great and Scipio Africanus (66) who most ancient Roman leaders, but especially Julius Caesar, modelled themselves after.